sflavelle/writing/Incompatible Time (AHiT)/Chapters/02 - Back Then/01 - Subcon.md

 "I don't remember seeing any living kids in the forest..."

-"*Hmmm.*"
+"Ooh, I do!"
+The first minion jumped up and waved his little puppet arm in the air.
+"She's the newbie!
+Starts showing up next week, doesn't she?"

+"*I believe she does.*"

+"What?!" yelled the second one.
+"How did I miss all this?!"

-"But... how's that possible?
+"Yeah Boss... how's that possible?
 How don't they know?"
 Asked the first minion.

 "*Give the guy a break.
-A lot has happened in a very short amount of time.
+I think all that mess has screwed up time in some way, and I'm not sure how we know but he doesn't.
 There has to be some correlation though...*"

 He glanced up toward the sky.
 Though the ever-present night in his Forest clouded the view, though a part of him complained he didn't know about the alien up there, he knew that that Kid's 'spaceship' was somewhere overhead.